-2. They work together, that is, as some understand it, they work together with God; all these second causes work together with the sirst cause; or as others, they work together amongst themselves.
-There is such a concatenation and concentring of all these second causes, in the same design, that however they seem to thwart, and cross, and destroy some of them, what the others build and advance, yet they are all united in their end; they jointly contribute to the weal of the saints.
-Though, if I mistake not, this latter be the more sense of the two: Yet I know no reason why both may not be understood.
-In the hand, and under the conduction of Providence, all these lower things concur and co-operate in the good of the church.

-By the way, observe, what an harmony there is in all the works of providence; The most cross and thwarting occurrences, do all conspire, and go hand in hand, to bring about the same end.
-As the differing virtues of various drugs do all concur to make up the medicine; As the differing sounds of several strings or instruments, do altogether make up the melody; As the differing colours in a picture, the dark as well as the brighter, do jointly contribute to the beauty of the piece; no less do the most contrary, and contradictory actions and events, both make up the beauty of providence, and jointly subserve that one end, to which, by an unseen hand, and an all seeing eye, they are directed, and intended.
+(2.)
+They work together, that is, as some understand it, they work together with God.
+All these second causes work together with the first cause: or as others, they work together amongst themselves. is such a concatenation and concentring of all these second causes, in the same design, that however they seem to thwart, and cross, and destroy some of them, what the others build and advance, yet they are all united in their end; they jointly contribute to the weal of the saints.
+Though, if I mistake not, this latter be the best sense of the two: yet I know no reason, why both may not be understood.
+In the hand, and under the conduction of providence, all these lower things concur and co-operate in the good of the church.
+By the way, observe what an harmony there is in all the works of providence.
+The most cross and thwarting occurrences do all conspire, and go hand in hand, to bring about the same end.
+As the differing virtues of various drugs do all concur to make up the medicine: as the differing sounds of several strings or instruments, do altogether make up the melody: as the differing colours in a picture, the dark as well as the brighter, do jointly contribute to the beauty of the piece: no less do the most contrary, and contradictory actions and events, both make up the beauty of providence, and jointly subserve that one end, to which, by an unseen hand, and an all-seeing eye, they are directed and intended.

-2. The evil things that befal the faints, come upon them to

-keep out worse things.
-Wherever the cross comes, if it had not come, something worse might?
-The cross may be a means to secure from the curse: the curse was sain on the cross of Christ; and our cross also hath its use, to the delivering us from it.

-Cor. xi.
-32. 'We are chastened of the Lord, that we should not be condemned with the world;' periissem nisi periissem: I had died, if I had not suffered; it is more men's cases, besides his that spake it; it is no bad exchange to have a cross instead of a curse.
+2. The evil things that befall the saints, come upon them to keep out worse things.
+Wherever the cross comes, if it had not come, something worse might.
+The cross may be a means to secure from the curse; the curse was slain on the cross of Christ, and our cross also hath its use, to the delivering us from it: 1 Cor. xi.
+32., "We are chastened of the Lord, that we should not be condemned with the world," Perisum nisi periisem,-I had died, if I had not suf-It is more men's cases, besides his that spake it; it is no bad exchange to have a cross instead of a curse.